Flynn-Primrose/Zoonosim/README.md

-# Pathosim_Redux
+# Zoonosim

-A consolidated version of Pathosim.
+A decendent of Covasim and Pathosim aimed at studying zoonotic diseases.